 Images that are previewed through the mobile application are compressed and are for informational purposes only and not intended for diagnostic use beyond notification.
 Notified clinicians are responsible for viewing non-compressed images on a diagnostic viewer and engaging in appropriate patient evaluation and relevant discussion with a treating physician before making care-related decisions or requests.
 Viz LVO is limited to analysis of imaging data and should not be used in-lieu of full patient evaluation or relied upon to make or confirm diagnosis.

 Viz CTP is an image processing software package for use by trained professionals, including but not limited to physicians and medical technicians.
 The software runs on a standard “off-the-shelf” computer or a virtual platform, such as VMware, and can be used to perform image processing, analysis, and communication of computed tomography (CT) perfusion scans of the brain.
 Data and images are acquired through DICOM-compliant imaging devices.

 Viz CTP provides both analysis and communication capabilities for dynamic imaging datasets that are acquired with CT Perfusion imaging protocols.
 Analysis includes calculation of parameters related to tissue flow (perfusion) and tissue blood volume.
-Results of image processing, which include CT perfusion parameter maps from raw CTP scans, are exported in DICOM format and may be viewed on existing radiological imaging viewers.
+Results of image processing, which include CT perfusion parameter maps from a raw CTP scan are exported in standard DICOM format and may be viewed on existing radiological imaging viewers.